Looking to explore some of the most famous landmarks in North America? We are here to help!

 Visitors can go ride the elevator to the 500-ft-high observation deck, but tickets must be reserved online and in advance.
 Fortunately, tickets are completely free, but they do require a $1 reservation fee.

-Along with the nearby Lincoln Memorial, the Washington Monuments are two of the greatest monuments in the United States.
+Along with the nearby Lincoln Memorial, the Washington Monument are two of the greatest monuments in the United State and some of the best things to do in Washington D.C.

 Find out how you can reserve your Washington Monument ticket here!